Board policy requires a minimum of 60 credits.

 Awards will appear within several days following each conferral date.

-The Dean of Academic Affairs has made accommodations for students who are one course short to graduate pending extenuating circumstances.
-Students who find themselves in this situation must see their advisor and then must petition the Academic Dean in writing.
-The request must state the circumstances surrounding the request as well as a copy of the signed program guide.
-The Dean of Academic Affairs submits his decision in writing with a copy forwarded to the Records Office and will become part of the student’s file.
+The Dean of Academic Affairs has made accommodations for students who are one course short to participate in Commencement pending extenuating circumstances.
+Students who find themselves in this situation submit their materials and request permission from the Records Office.
 If approved, the student must register as soon as summer registration begins.
-If the course is to be taken elsewhere, proof of registration must be presented to the Records Office.
-Permission granted allows the student to participate in the commencement ceremony with the current class.
+It is strongly encouraged that the summer class be taken at Tunxis and not elsewhere.
+Permission granted allows the student to participate in the Commencement ceremony with the current class.
 Degree awards are posted to transcripts upon successful completion of summer course.
 This policy is not applicable to students intending to complete requirements in the fall.